oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 --- abstract

 This specification defines an extension to the OAuth 2.0 protocol {{RFC6749}} that enables a client instance to include a key-bound attestation when interacting with an Authorization Server or Resource Server.
-This mechanism allows a client instance to prove its authenticity verified by an client attester without revealing its target audience to that attester.
-It may also serve as a standalone OAuth 2.0 client authentication method.
+This mechanism allows a client instance to prove its authenticity verified by a client attester without revealing its target audience to that attester.
+It may also serve as a mechanism for client authentication as per OAuth 2.0.

 --- middle